 Click the Embrace tab at the top of the page, and click + Add connection at the upper-right-hand side of the page.

 Create a name for your connection, a description (optional), then select the Snowflake connection type, and click Continue.

 Enter the connection details for your Snowflake data source using either OAuth or service account authentication:

 Refer to the Snowflake connection reference for more information on each of the specific attributes you must enter for your connection.

-- (Optional) Provide additional key-value pairs that you need to set up your connection to Snowflake, by doing the following:
+(Optional) Provide additional key-value pairs that are required to set up your connection to Snowflake, by doing the following: